Down

 2. Cover the stain with a few folded pieces of kitchen roll.

-Once you’ve used this method to remove as much chocolate as possible, it’s time to tackle the actual chocolate stain on carpet.
+Once you’ve used this method to remove as much chocolate as possible, it’s time to tackle the actual chocolate stain on the carpet.

 1. Apply 1001 Troubleshooter and wait for a maximum of 5 minutes.